Tech Shares May Boost Taiwan Stock Market

 Top-Rankings

-Börse aktuell - Live TickerEntspannung im Grönland-Streit: SMI und DAX beenden Handel mit Gewinnen -- Wall Street letztlich im Plus -- Märkte in Fernost schliesslich in Grün
+Börse aktuell - Live TickerUS-Börsen schliessen ohne gemeinsame Richtung -- SMI geht leichter ins Wochenende -- DAX schliesst fester -- Asiens Börsen letztlich höher

-Der heimische sowie der deutsche Aktienmarkt legten zu.
-An der Wall Street ging es nach oben.
-Am Donnerstag bewegten sich die wichtigsten asiatischen Indizes auf grünem Terrain.
+Während der heimische Aktienmarkt Verluste einsteckte, tendierte der deutsche Leitindex aufwärts.
+Der Dow zeigte sich im Freitagshandel mit Minuszeichen.
+Am Freitag bewegten sich die wichtigsten asiatischen Indizes auf grünem Terrain.